First Port Stop

 We decided to have lunch have lunch at the Restaurant Palm Terrace Cafe.
 The weather was beautiful and we were able to sit outside.
 We ordered a cheese plate for our appetizer and Celeste had their fish stew and I had shrimp in a garlic sauce.
 We had a small bottle of Vinho Verde which complimented the sunny day.
 The prices were reasonable and the food authentic to the region.

-The Jardim da Praça had several of these large trees ("metrosiderus tomentosa" originally from Australia) that looked like banyans.
+This large square had several large trees ("metrosiderus tomentosa" originally from Australia) that looked like banyan trees.
 The trees had "support poles" holding up the enormous tree limbs that spread out over the area around the tree.
+The square was surrounded by several interesting buildings, including a pretty church named Santuário do Senhor Santo Cristo dos Milagres.

 The fort's role has now become a combined military museum and place of interest for tourists.
 As Portugal has had a series of military adventures in their prior colonies, the museum contains artifacts & images from those adventures.